-Dr. Luis Sánchez-López is a UC President’s Postdoctoral Fellow at UCLA.
+Dr. Luis Sánchez-López is an American Council of Learned Societies (ACLS) Fellow and UC President’s Postdoctoral Fellow in Anthropology at UCLA.

 Dr. Sánchez-López is a Zapotec scholar who was born in Tlacolula, Oaxaca.
 He earned a Ph.D. in Latin American History at the University of California, San Diego.
 He is a member of the Critical Latinx Indigeneities Working Group and co-founder of the Oaxacan College Initiative, a community-based project that aims to increase the number of Indigenous Oaxacan students in college.

 Dr. Sánchez-López’s research interests include race, Indigeneity, settler colonialism, state violence, customary law, autonomy, and social movements.
 He is currently working on a book manuscript, The Value of Native Bodies: Settler Capitalism and the Logic of Elimination in Oaxaca, that examines how statesmen in southern Mexico facilitated the transition from classic to settler colonialism in the nineteenth century by incorporating Indigenous customs into the republican legal code.

 The Value of Native Bodies: Settler Capitalism and the Logic of Elimination in Oaxaca, book manuscript under contract with The University of Arizona Press (Critical Issues in Indigenous Studies Series).

 “Settler Cities, Native Pueblos: Settler Colonial Geographies in Latin America,” article manuscript in progress.

 “Policing the Pueblo: Vagrancy and Indigenous Citizenship in Oaxaca, 1848-1876,” forthcoming in Ethnohistory.

 “Learning from the Paisanos: Coming to Consciousness in Zapotec L.A.”
 Latino Studies 15, no. 2 (2017): 242-246.